Living on Campus

 Millsaps has adopted many long-standing traditions since its founding in 1890.
 Along the way new traditions have been woven in to create vibrant and beloved traditions that enrich our campus community.

-Housing & Residential Life
+Housing and Residence Life

 DID YOU KNOW?
 At Millsaps, 86% of students live in college-owned co-ed and single-sex housing, including nine traditional residence halls and five fraternity houses.

 Living on campus is a great way to get the most out of your Millsaps experience.
-Research shows that students who live on campus have better academic and social experiences.
+Research shows students who live on campus have better academic and social experiences.

 To sign up for housing, new students must first deposit with the Office of Admissions.